pupilfirst/pupilfirst/docs/users/students.md

 sidebar_label: Students
 ---

 Courses can contain any number of students.
-To see the students in a course, first select the course from the main admin navigation bar, or click the _View_ link if you're on the _Courses_ menu.
+To see the students in a course, first select the course from the main admin navigation bar, or click the _Edit Curriculum_ link if you're on the _Courses_ menu.
 Then pick the _Students_ option from the course's sub-menu.

 ![Students page within a course in the school administration interface](../assets/students/students_page.png)